MohannadJanahi/Emirati-Sign-Language-Detection/README.md

 For the CNN, run the **Stratified K-Fold Custom NN.ipynb** notebook, making sure to bind your test image to the example variable in the last cell.

-Then follow the printed instructions to run inference on a new video using either method.

 ## Tech Stack

 Python, MediaPipe, TensorFlow/Keras, NumPy, pandas, FastDTW